-While continuing the restoration work, Alwash is now fighting a new threat to Iraq’s environment: an extensive chain of 23 dams upstream along the Turkey-Syria border, which if completed, would reduce the flow of water into Iraq to a mere trickle.
-He organized a flotilla tour to call global attention to the threat of water-based conflicts and turning the dams into an opportunity to revive conversations about the need to protect water resources in the broader region.
+While continuing the restoration work, Alwash is now fighting a new threat to Iraq’s environment: an extensive chain of 23 dams upstream along the Turkey-Syria border, which, if completed, would reduce the flow of water into Iraq to a mere trickle.
+He organized a flotilla tour to call global attention to the threat of water-based conflicts and turned the dams into an opportunity to revive conversations about the need to protect water resources in the broader region.